As we have said before, Larnaca is a strange mixture of ancient and

 would have been the port in ancient times.

-On this side of Larnaca you will find the villages of Kit, Pervolia and
+On this side of Larnaca you will find the villages of Kiti, Pervolia and Mazotos, which have over recent years grown inexorably and have plenty of

 private self catering accommodation to choose from.
 These are coastal,